-MREL tentative phased-in approach: the SRB will engage with banking groups over the course of 2016 to draft a preferred resolution strategy, and an indicative MREL target will be set at consolidated level, subject to a phase in period.
+MREL tentative phased-in approach: the Single Resolution Board (the "SRB") will engage with banking groups to draft a preferred resolution strategy, and an indicative MREL target will be set at consolidated level, subject to a phase in period.
 The phase in period, by decision of the SRB, can be extended over the initially envisaged 48 months, depending on the bank's and markets' underlying conditions.